RaulFD-creator/biobrigit/README.rst

 --------
 **Diferent options for customizing the search:**

-* Search for binding sites of specific residues.
+* Search for binding sites of specific metals.
-* Search for specific motifs.
 * Filter results according to how likely they are to bind metals.
 * Takes into account binding with backbone nitrogens and oxygens.
 * Scanning the whole protein, though, a region can also be provided as input (in PDB format).

 **Modular design:**

-* The modular design of this packages allows for its use as a command-line tool or to be integrated into a larger program or pipeline.
+* The modular design of this package allows for its use as a command-line tool or to be integrated into a larger Python program or pipeline.

 **Possible applications:**